Zmanim: Sunset

 Some sources indicate that if one ate an additional specified quantity of bread, and a meal eaten now includes the new day's additions in the grace after meals, then they are added.
-For example, these include ReTzei and YaaLeh VeYaVo on Shabbat Erev Rosh Chodesh.
+For example, these include ReTzei and YaaLeh V'YaVo on Shabbat Erev Rosh Chodesh.

 Mitzvot that must be performed during the day may no longer be performed ab initio.
-Minchah should not be delayed past now.
+Minchah should not be delayed past now, although post factum some halachic authorities permit reciting minchah until nightfall.
 Maariv may be recited now, although many wait until after nightfall.

 Bein Hashemashot

 Bein Hashemashot (בֵּין הַשְּׁמָשׁוֹת, literally between the suns) is the period between sunset and nightfall, and is considered a time of questionable status.
 On the Sabbath, festivals, and fast days the stringencies of both the previous and following days apply.
 For example, if the fast of Tish'a Ba'av immediately follows the Sabbath, the intervening Bein Hashemashot is forbidden in eating, drinking, and working.
 However, there are occasional leniencies.